PromptAI/promptdialog/docs/tutorial/project/02-overview-project.md

 ![project-overview-6](/assets/images/tutorial/project/p-overview-6.png)

-- Click the default reply of the overview map: XXX.
+- Click the default reply of the overview map: IT Helpdesk.
 Continue to click the pop-up editing node, where you can edit the fallback reply prompt of the project.

 ![project-overview-7](/assets/images/tutorial/project/p-overview-7.png)